 Deepak is one of the leading matrimonial finance juniors in the country.
-He is the current Chambers Bar UK Family Junior of the Year.
-He is the first barrister to have been nominated for this prestigious award three times.
+He was Chambers Bar UK Family Junior of the Year 2017 -2018.
+He was the first barrister to have been nominated for this prestigious award three times.

 Deepak has appeared at all levels in matrimonial finance proceedings, including in the House of Lords and in the Supreme Court.
 He has acted in some of the biggest and most complicated divorce cases in London.
 He has appeared in numerous landmark decisions, such as McFarlane; Charman; Crossley; Granatino v Radmacher; Juffali; Gray v Work; and Sharp.
 Deepak is frequently instructed in cases not just in London, but around the world in jurisdictions ranging from the Bahamas to Hong Kong.